lsst-it/ittn-020/service.rst

 Minimal wired connectivity at the summit, reachable from the base.

-:Resources Needed: 1 FTE at the Summit, 1 FTE at the Base
+:Resources at the Summit: 1 FTE
+:Resources at the Base: 2 FTE
-:Time Needed: 3 hours
+:Time: 3 hours

 ========================= ======== ==============
 Device                    Location IPAM Link